JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 }
 ```

-So ,we have now tested that we can use the federated credentials for acquiring access tokens in our _Contoso_ tenant.
+So, we have now tested that we can use the federated credentials for acquiring access tokens in our _Contoso_ tenant.

 If you paid attention in the above _app registration_ view, then you noticed that we didn't
-create _service principal_ into our home tenant because we don't plan to use that there for granting
+create _service principal_ into our home tenant since we don't plan use it for e.g., granting
 access.
 Here is an another _Multi-Tenant Example App 2_ application which has a service principal created
 and that can be used in role assignments: